 Things such as strep tests with cultures, monospot testing and influenza swabbing may all be performed carside.
-Additionally, with Spectrum Health Now and primary care physician referral visits, patients may receive rapid urinalysis and some other tests with just a brief trip from their car.
+Additionally, with video visits through the Spectrum Health app and primary care physician referral visits, patients may receive rapid urinalysis and some other tests with just a brief trip from their car.

 “The pertinent tests are run and the provider calls to discuss the result with the patient still safely in their vehicles,” Hobson said.
 “Overall, the goals of eliminating the traditional waiting room, ensuring patients receive efficient and appropriate care, and expanding the ease of health care access are achieved.”